 look at the costs associated with burning tobacco (or

-I've heard the arguments that
+I have heard the arguments that

 rolling pipe tobacco and smoking it is economical.
 And it is less